Factbox - Military deaths in Afghanistan

 Netherlands 25

-Sources: Reuters/icasualties (www.icasualties.org/oef) compiled from official figures/French military and president's office/German ministry of defence/Danish central command.
-(Reporting by David Cutler; London Editorial Reference Unit)
+Sources: Reuters/icasualties (www.icasualties.org/oef) compiled from official figures/French military and president's office/German Ministry of Defence/Danish central command/Italian Ministry of Defence

+(Reporting by David Cutler, London Editorial Reference Unit; editing by Mark Heinrich)